-We have audited Liberty County, Texas' (the County) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2021.
+We have audited the Liberty County, Texas's (the County) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended September 30, 2022.
 The County's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.